PROTECTING YOUR PROPERTY AND OUR ENVIRONMENT.

 Ants: Many ant species opt to build nests just outside a building which they then enter to forage for food.
 Flying and black garden ants can both emerge during summer.

-Flies: These can be irritating and carry many diseases such as malaria, cholera and conjunctivitis.
+Flies: These can be irritating and carry many bacteria including ecoli and salamenla.
 Their sticky foot pads can also transfer excrement particles to food.

 Cockroaches: These can bring dirt into a home, where the cockroaches can rapidly breed and sustain themselves on nearly any food.
 These stubborn insects need to be professionally eradicated.